immcantation/alakazam/docs/topics/DiversityCurve-class.md

 `q`
 :   vector of diversity hill diversity indices used for computing diversity.

+`n`
+:   numeric vector indication the number of sequences sampled in each group.

 `ci`
 :   confidence interval defining the upper and lower bounds